karafka/waterdrop/README.md

 producer.close
 ```

-See the `WaterDrop::Instrumentation::Monitor::EVENTS` for the list of all the supported events.
+See the `WaterDrop::Instrumentation::Notifications::EVENTS` for the list of all the supported events.

 ### Usage statistics